Avivbens/c-programming-uni-portfolio/projects/c-assembler/README.md

 This project is a simple assembler written in C. It reads a file with assembly code and translates it into machine code.

+### NOTE 📝

+Running this project requires a Unix-like environment.
+It was tested on Ubuntu 20.04.
+It might work on some Windows environments, but it is not guaranteed.

 ## Compilation

 ### With Nx